ABOUT THE SHOWS

 Stephen’s story is a simple one: ex-Army, now a Magistrate who has a passion for training and demonstrating gundogs.
 Stephen worked as Head Trainer at Mullenscote Gundogs, running 6 courses every weekend for all abilities of gundog and handler, ranging from puppy courses to advanced gundogs.
 He now runs private, home-based training for dog owners living near his home in Wiltshire.
 More details of his approach to training can be read under “Training” in the main menu.
 But it’s important to note that he doesn’t train gundogs for competitions.
 Rather, he likes to train family pet gundogs for life in the home and to take shooting.

-Divorced, remarried with 3 grown up daughters who have fledged to all corners of the globe, Stephen lives in the tranquil and picturesque village of Codford, Wiltshire, where he leads a simple life as a Magistrate and gundog trainer with his much busier and more talented wife Andrea, her 2 cats and 8 chickens and his 3 dogs, Poppy, Daisy and Tilly.
+Divorced, remarried with 3 grown up daughters who have fledged to all corners of the globe, Stephen lives in the tranquil and picturesque village of Codford, Wiltshire, where he leads a simple life as a Magistrate and gundog trainer with his much busier and more talented wife Andrea, her 2 cats and 8 chickens and his 4 dogs, Poppy, Daisy, Tilly and Chuda.

 A fuller profile was printed in Wiltshire View magazine, accessible from the “Press Coverage” menu..